“Your past only describes you, it does not define you.”

 As I understood it for me was that there was an “everything-nothing” to life.
 Something which can’t be described beyond our physical self and world.
-That this intelligence enabled everything that I was experiencing happen and was in control.
+That this intelligence enabled everything I was experiencing to happen and was in control.
 It was beyond creation.

 You can’t undo what you have already witnessed!

-Yup, in my 30th year, one week before receiving my Governor General’s Award of Excellence for EMS, and my long service award.
+Yup, in my 30th year, one week before receiving my Governor General’s Award of Excellence for EMS and my long service award.
 Yes, stuff happens.
 Was it good, bad…maybe?

 “Do you know what just happened?
 You have a gift.”